abpframework/abp/docs/en/framework/fundamentals/caching.md

 When you design a cache for your objects, you typically try to get the value from cache first.
 If not found in the cache, you query the object from the **original source**.
 It may be located in a **database** or may require to perform an HTTP call to a remote server.

 In most cases, you want to **tolerate the cache errors**; If you get error from the cache server you don't want to cancel the operation.
 Instead, you silently hide (and log) the error and **query from the original source**.
-This is what the ABP Framework does by default.
+This is what the ABP does by default.

 ABP's Distributed Cache [handle](./exception-handling.md), log and hide errors by default.
 There is an option to change this globally (see the options below).